Biodose is available to care homes, nursing homes and domiciliary care agencies – just ask your pharmacy, or contact us to find your local provider.

 Why should I choose Biodose over other medication management systems?

-Biodose is the only system on the market to accommodate liquids as well as tablets and capsules, and 85% of Biodose pharmacy partners say Biodose is better than the competition.1 The rate at which care homes are switching to Biodose, and users’ positive feedback shows why Biodose is considered a superior safeguard against medication error.
+Biodose is the first system on the market to accommodate liquids as well as tablets and capsules, and 85% of Biodose pharmacy partners say Biodose is better than the competition.1 The rate at which care homes are switching to Biodose, and users’ positive feedback shows why Biodose is considered a superior safeguard against medication error.

 1. Pharmacy research conducted June 2013

 Almost all liquids, tablets and capsules can go into Biodose – the pods are hermetically sealed, so they’re even suitable for some hygroscopic (water absorbent) tablets which cannot be packaged in other monitored dosage systems.